OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

             return

         # set up a driver based on the interface type
-        # you can extend this class by adding more! (eg. 1-Wire, serial, I2C, etc)
+        # you can extend this class by adding more drivers! (eg. serial, I2C, etc)
         if self.interface == "oneWire":
             self.driver = OneWire(args.get("address"), args.get("gpio", None))
             # signal ready status